4ms/metamodule/Setup.md

 This will help you set up an MSYS2/MinGW development environment along with most packages required for MetaModule development.
-The only additional packages that you will need to install are `ninja` (which is a build system), and SDL2 (which is only required for the simulator).
+The only additional packages that you will need to install are ninja (which is a build system), and SDL2 (which is only required for the simulator).
 Similar to the VCV arguments, you will want to open a MinGW prompt and type the following:

 ```
-pacman -Syu ninja mingw-w64-x86_64-SDL2
+pacman -Syu mingw-w64-x86_64-ninja mingw-w64-x86_64-SDL2

 ```